Jay Lynn Gomez

-Jay Lynn Gomez, (formerly Ramiro Gomez; born 1986) is an American artist who lives in West Hollywood, California.
+Jay Lynn Gomez (formerly Ramiro Gomez; born 1986) is an American painter based in West Hollywood, California.
 Her artwork addresses social justice issues, focusing specifically on topics of immigration, race, and labor.
-While her work demonstrates a variety of styles and media, including canvas, cardboard, magazine, and paper, her message remains to bring the Latino domestic and menial workforce to the forefront of public discourse.
-Gomez works with California-based art dealer, Charlie James Gallery, exhibiting her pieces in installations and exhibitions nationwide.
-She and her art have also been recognized and promoted by news media, giving the Latino community a platform to voice their story.
-Much of her work highlights the efforts of often unseen laborers who maintain landscapes and produce luxury products.
+Much of her work highlights the efforts of unseen laborers who maintain landscapes and produce luxury products.

 Early life

 Born in 1986 in San Bernardino, California, Jay Lynn Gomez is the child of two formerly-undocumented Mexican immigrants.
-Gomez adopted the nickname "Jay" in her childhood to distinguish herself from her father, Ramiro Gomez Sr. Both parents, hailing from different parts of the Mexican countryside west of Mexico City and south of Guadalajara, left for the United States in the 1970s.
-Her mother and father arrived in California separately and without legal documentation.
-They married one year before Gomez's birth in 1985, and later became US citizens following the births of their two daughters.
-Gomez spent her childhood admiring the tireless work of her mother Maria Elena, a school custodian, and her father Ramiro Sr., a Costco truck driver.
+Gomez adopted the nickname "Jay" in her childhood to distinguish herself from her father, Ramiro Gomez Sr. Jay's parents, hailing from different parts of the Mexican countryside (west of Mexico City and south of Guadalajara), left for the United States in the 1970s.
+Her mother and father arrived in California separately without legal documentation.
+They married one year before Jay's birth in 1985, and later became US citizens following the births of their second daughter.
+Gomez spent her childhood admiring the tireless work of her mother, Maria Elena, a school custodian, and her father Ramiro Sr., a Costco truck driver.
 While her parents worked, Gomez's grandmother took care of her and her sisters, assuming a vital role in her upbringing and providing her with unwavering support as she came to terms with her sexuality.

 Throughout her childhood, Gomez grappled with her sexual identity, identifying at the time as male and understanding that her attraction to other boys was disapproved of by her traditional Mexican family.
 Following the initial shock, her family came to support her homosexuality.
-Shortly after graduating high school, Gomez met photographer and filmmaker David Feldman.
+Shortly after graduating from high school, Gomez met a photographer and filmmaker David Feldman.
 The pair are now married and live in West Hollywood.
 Feldman plays a critical role in the documentation and preservation process of Gomez's work.
 Before her cardboard cutouts are either stolen, thrown out, or destroyed, Feldman photographs the artwork in its intended position and location.
 These images are then hung in Charlie James Gallery exhibitions, as well as others nationwide.
-In late March of 2021, Gomez posted on Instagram that she is a trans woman.
+In late March 2021, Gomez posted on Instagram that she is a trans woman.
 In the post, she expressed gratitude to friends and family for their support.